 If you eat too much sugar or high glycemic carbohydrates you can become insulin resistant.
-This means the key to unlock your cells doesn’t work so well any more.
+This means the key to unlocking your cells doesn’t work so well anymore.
 This is how type 2 diabetes happens.

 Thankfully, cinnamon is a natural herb you can use to improve your insulin sensitivity.

-Cinnamon has been show to decrease the amount of glucose that enters your bloodstream after a meal.
+Cinnamon has been shown to decrease the amount of glucose that enters your bloodstream after a meal.

 This is great news for those who have type 2 diabetes (or everyone else trying to lose weight) as it’s been shown to improve their insulin resistance.

 Even if you do not have type 2 diabetes you can still get the same weight loss benefits from cinnamon.

 Cinnamon has been proven to interfere with numerous digestive enzymes in your body that slow the breakdown of carbs in the digestive tract.

 So the slower your body absorbs these carbs means the fewer blood sugar spikes your body will have.